Canon 500D vs G1X Mark II

 Technology-wise, the G1X Mark II uses a more advanced image processing engine (DIGIC 6) than the 500D (DIGIC 4), with benefits for noise reduction, color accuracy, and processing speed.

 With 15.1MP, the 500D offers a higher resolution than the G1X Mark II (13MP), but the 500D nevertheless has larger individual pixels (pixel pitch of 4.69μm versus 4.49μm for the G1X Mark II) due to its larger sensor.
-However, the G1X Mark II is a somewhat more recent model (by 4 years and 10 months) than the 500D, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+However, the G1X Mark II is a much more recent model (by 4 years and 10 months) than the 500D, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.

 The Canon EOS 500D has a native sensitivity range from ISO 100 to ISO 6400, which can be extended to ISO 100-12800.
 The corresponding ISO settings for the Canon PowerShot G1 X Mark II are ISO 100 to ISO 12800 (no boost).